tekumara/notes/kube-requests-limits-qos.md

 CPU:

 - If your app can not use multiple cores do not request more than 1000m CPU.
-- Do not specify resource limits on CPU.
-The request acts as a weight on how much relative CPU time containers get, and no limit avoids throttling.
+- Do not specify CPU limits.
+This avoids throttling.
 If your cluster requires a limit, make this high enough to avoid throttling.

 Memory:

-- requests=limits provides the most predictable behaviour.
+- Set requests=limits.
 If requests!=limits, the container also has its QOS reduced from Guaranteed to Burstable making it more likely to be evicted in the event of node pressure.
-- if you know you need oversubscription to improve efficiency, do not specify a limit that is much larger than the request.
+- If you know you need oversubscription to improve efficiency, do not specify a limit that is much larger than the request.
 The larger limits are configured relative to requests, the more likely nodes will be overcommitted leading to high chances of workload interruption.

 ## Requests